 The resort is located on the Paznauntal Valley.
 It is family-friendly and has a range of pistes that are perfect for intermediate, beginner and expert skiers.
 It also features a Children’s area and a fun park.
-Admittedly, the slope selection is this resort is limited in comparison to larger resorts.
+Admittedly, the slope selection is limited in comparison to larger locations.
 However, this does not rob it of its diversity.

 In addition to the various pistes, the resort has 7 km of ski touring routes.

 We find this resort 2020m above sea level.
 It is the highest ski village in all of Austria.
 Although it might be smaller compared to other resorts in Austria, it has everything you need for a successful ski holiday with the entire family.

 Speaking of family, the resort has designated children parks for ski practice, cozy restaurants, and huts offering children’s meals.

 If you want a challenging run, there is a lot of open terrains to take advantage of in the resort.
 The steepest slopes are under the Dreiseen lift.

 With lots of beginner slopes, freeride terrain, superpipe, and airbag, any skier, will be satisfied.

 It seems like this list is loaded with family-friendly resorts, right?
 Well, what can we do if this is their main selling point?
 The Lermoos is family friendly.
 It has wide slopes to keep cruisers and beginners busy during the day.
 But on the flip side, Biberwier has a lot to offer at night to keep you entertained.

 The view from Grubigstein Mountain is spectacular.
 Skiers often stop and take in the scenery.
 It has limited pistes.
 However, they have blue, red and black pistes for beginners, intermediate and advanced skiers.
 Despite its small size, it also has 3 km of touring routes.